You can register for email counselling anytime and you will then be able to send your first email straight away.

 Email counselling can be useful to work with a range of issues, similar to face to face counselling.
-You might choose email counselling (instead of face-to-face counselling) because:
+You might choose email counselling (instead of face-to-face) because:

 - It gives you an opportunity to write down your issues and see your own words so you can reflect on them·

 - You can read and re-read both what you are writing and what the email counsellor is writing – at any time·

 - You can write your email and read the reply at a time convenient for you·